DreamyCecil/SE1-ModSDK/README.md

-# Serious Sam SDK v1.07
+# Serious Sam SDK
-This is the original Serious Sam SDK v1.07 by Croteam released in 2002 that includes the following projects:
+This repository contains original Serious Sam SDK by Croteam released in 2001-2002 that includes the following projects:

 * `EntitiesMP` All the entity logic
 * `GameGUIMP` Common GUI things for game tools